J. Frank Yates Student Travel Award

 Supporting diversity & inclusion in cognitive psychology

-The Psychonomic Society will annually give up to five J. Frank Yates Student Travel Awards for graduate student members of the Society who are in underrepresented populations, including those who are disadvantaged or discriminated against in some way, and in diversifying our perspectives.
-Each Awardee will receive a travel stipend of $1,000.
+The Psychonomic Society will annually give up to five J. Frank Yates Student Travel Awards for graduate student members of the Society who are in underrepresented populations, including those who are disadvantaged or discriminated against in some way.
+Each Awardee will receive a travel stipend of $1,000 USD.

 Memorial University of Newfoundland, Canada